swiftlang/swift-testing/Sources/Testing/Testing.docc/Expectations.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-Check for expected values, outcomes, and events in tests.
+Check for expected values, outcomes, and asynchronous events in tests.

 ## Overview